 That said, it does get quite steep in some parts but there was no point where I felt so tired that I felt like I couldn’t go on.
 I think it’s very doable for anyone with even average fitness level.

 When is the best time to climb Mount Batur?

 I’ve been told the best time to do the climb is during the dry season, which is April – September in Bali.
 But if you’re going to Bali during the rainy season and wondering if the trek to Batur is still worth it, well… it could be.

 I myself almost didn’t do this trek since we came to Bali during the supposedly rainy season in January.
 I was worried that the view from the summit would not be very good and the climb would be in vain.
-However, once we got to Bali, we found that the rain was quite sparse (despite weather forecast saying it would thunderstorm every day) and the mornings are very clear, so we decided to try our luck and book the trek last minute.
+However, once we got to Bali, we found that the rain was quite sparse (despite the weather forecast saying it would thunderstorm every day) and the mornings were very clear, so we decided to try our luck and book the trek at the last minute.

 My advice is to pay attention to the morning conditions for a few days, whether the sky seems clear or if it rained during the night.
 If it seems good for maybe 2-3 mornings, you can try your luck.
 Otherwise, you might just be greeted with nothing but clouds when you get up there.